msokolov/lux/doc/PLANS.md

 ## Provide convenient access to advanced Solr and Lucene features

+One basic thing we plan to do is to use the Solr query parser to parse queries in lux:search, rather than the Lucene query parser as we do now.
+This will add some capabilities like date range query parsing.

+More broadly,
 Solr provides a number of advanced query capabilities such as spelling suggestions, faceting, grouping, function queries, aggregate computations and so on.
 Within-query features like function queries may be available by